 What is the Digital Growth Mindset

-Digital Growth Mindset is the difference between owning an asset and focussing on the best way to grow your businesses using digital assets in a mission critical way.
-This requires mindset change which is not so much ‘training’ owners how to use the functions of certain tools but creating a mindset of how can you best achieve the outcome you need for your business.
+The Digital Growth Mindset is the constant focus on the best way to grow your businesses using the optimal mix between your core team, technology and outsourcing.
+This requires a significant mindset change which is not so much ‘training’ owners how to use the functions of certain tools but creating a mindset of how you can best achieve the outcome you need for your business.